Debt Management

 • Debt Consolidation

-Debt consolidation combines multiple debts into one new loan, line, or payment structure.
+Debt consolidation means combining multiple debts into one new loan, line, or payment structure.

 • Debt Snowball

-Debt snowball is a payoff method that focuses extra payments on the smallest balance first while keeping other accounts current.
+Debt snowball means a payoff method that focuses extra payments on the smallest balance first while keeping other accounts current.

 • Debt Avalanche

-Debt avalanche is a payoff method that directs extra payments to the highest-cost debt first while keeping other accounts current.
+Debt avalanche means a payoff method that directs extra payments to the highest-cost debt first while keeping other accounts current.

 • Debt Settlement

-Debt settlement is an attempt to resolve a debt for less than the full claimed balance.
+Debt settlement means an attempt to resolve a debt for less than the full claimed balance.

 • Credit Counseling

-Credit counseling is guidance intended to help a borrower understand debt problems, repayment options, and credit-management choices.
+Credit counseling means guidance intended to help a borrower understand debt problems, repayment options, and credit-management choices.

 • Debt Management Plan

-A debt management plan is a structured repayment program that helps a borrower pay qualifying debts through an organized plan.
+Debt management plan means a structured repayment program that helps a borrower pay qualifying debts through an organized plan.

 • Forbearance

-Forbearance is temporary relief that reduces, pauses, or adjusts required payments for a limited period.
+Forbearance means temporary relief that reduces, pauses, or adjusts required payments for a limited period.

 • Hardship Program

-A hardship program is a lender or servicer relief arrangement designed for borrowers facing serious short-term financial strain.
+Hardship program means a lender or servicer relief arrangement designed for borrowers facing serious short-term financial strain.

 • Loan Modification

-A loan modification is a change to loan terms intended to make repayment more manageable.
+Loan modification means a change to loan terms intended to make repayment more manageable.

 • Payoff Date

-A payoff date is the point when a debt is expected to be fully repaid if the current repayment path holds.
+Payoff date means the point when a debt is expected to be fully repaid if the current repayment path holds.

 • Debt Burden

-Debt burden is the overall strain debt places on a borrower's income, cash flow, and financial flexibility.
+Debt burden means the overall strain debt places on a borrower's income, cash flow, and financial flexibility.